Is lead generation sales or marketing?

 It can be impossible to measure if lead generation is sales or marketing if the organization doesn’t have a definition of what consists as a qualified lead.

-In order for sales and marketing to work together as a partnership on lead generation it must first defy and agree on what a qualifying lead actually is.
+In order for sales and marketing to work together as a partnership on lead generation it must first define and agree on what a qualifying lead actually is.

 Sales and marketing can then work as a partnership and approach lead generation cooperatively and enjoy a flow of leads from all sources.